Search and rescue continues in Kentucky after deadly tornadoes in South and Midwest

 Kentucky, Tennessee, Arkansas, Illinois, Missouri and Mississippi were struck by dozens of tornadoes Friday night and Saturday morning.
 It was an unusual outbreak created, in part, by unseasonably warm temperatures.

 The vast majority of the destruction landed in Kentucky, where one massive twister traveled for more than 200 miles.
-After giving differing estimates over the weekend on the number of casualties, Kentucky Gov. Andy Beshear said Monday that 64 people in the state had been confirmed killed, while 105 remain unaccounted for.
+After giving differing estimates over the weekend on the number of casualties, Kentucky Gov. Andy Beshear said Monday afternoon that 74 people in the state had been confirmed killed, while 109 remain unaccounted for.

 "Thousands of homes are damaged if not entirely destroyed and it may be weeks before we have final counts on both deaths and levels of destruction," Beshear said.
 He cautioned residents that more deaths could be announced in the coming days as responders sort through rubble.